Chart Color Schemes

 Tailem Bend is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tailem Bend's dwelling structure, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's figures of 89.9% houses and 10.1% other dwellings.
-Home ownership in Tailem Bend was at 42.7%, with mortgaged dwellings at 33.7% and rented ones at 23.5%.
-The median monthly mortgage repayment was $867, lower than Non-Metro SA's average of $1,083.
-The median weekly rent in Tailem Bend was $225, similar to Non-Metro SA's figure of $220.
-Nationally, Tailem Bend's mortgage repayments were significantly lower at $867 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Tailem Bend, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 89.9% houses and 10.1% other dwellings.
+The home ownership level in Tailem Bend was 42.7%, with mortgaged dwellings at 33.7% and rented dwellings at 23.5%.
+The median monthly mortgage repayment in the area was $867, lower than Non-Metro SA's average of $1,083.
+The median weekly rent figure in Tailem Bend was recorded at $225, compared to Non-Metro SA's $220 and the national average of $375.
+Nationally, Tailem Bend's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing